Akiya-Research-Institute/WhisperRealtime-Manual/doc_en/docs/demo-project-overview.md

 ![](images/demo.png){ loading=lazy }

+## GitHub source

+The UE5 project files are available [on GitHub](https://github.com/Akiya-Research-Institute/WhisperRealtime-Demo).

 ## Third party license notice

 The demo software uses Unreal® Engine.
 Unreal® is a trademark or registered trademark of Epic Games, Inc. in the United States of America and elsewhere.
 Unreal® Engine, Copyright 1998 – 2022, Epic Games, Inc. All rights reserved.

 The demo software is built using the following open source software: